Shirley Kirtz -- Orangeburg

+Visitation will be held from 4 to 8 p.m.
+Friday, June 5.

-Friends may call at the residence or Simmons Funeral Home and Crematory of Orangeburg.
+Friends may call at the residence, 124 Kirtz Lane, Orangeburg, or Simmons Funeral Home and Crematory of Orangeburg.
 Please adhere to all COVD-19 precautions.

 Online condolences may be sent to www.simmonsfuneralhome.com.